AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/manage-environments.md

 ## Updating Development Environments {#updating-dev-environment}

-As a cloud-native service, updates of your staging and production environments are automatically managed by Adobe.
+As a cloud-native service, updates of your staging and production environments within production programs are automatically managed by Adobe.

-However updates to development environments are managed within your program.
-When an environment is not running the latest publicly available AEM release, the status on the **Environments** card on the **Overview** screen of your program will show a status of **Update Available**.
+However updates to development environments as well as to environments in sandbox programs are managed within the programs.
+When such an environment is not running the latest publicly available AEM release, the status on the **Environments** card on the **Overview** screen of the program will show **Update Available**.

 ![Environment update status](assets/environ-update.png)